What is dropshipping?

 The advantages of dropshipping

 You won’t need a stack of money to start.
-Dropshipping eliminates the need for large upfront investment in stock.
+Dropshipping eliminates the need for large upfront investment in inventory.

 You won’t need a warehouse.
 You won’t have to stack any boxes, because you won’t have any.
 What you will have is more space for yoga (or your stretching of choice).